MIT-Emerging-Talent/ET6-practice-code-review/collaboration/README.md

 ## **1-Respect for Diversity:**

--Acknowledge and value each team member's unique experiences, cultural background, and perspectives.
+-Acknowledge each team member's unique experiences, cultural background, and perspectives.

 -Avoid making assumptions or stereotyping; instead, ask questions and seek understanding.